Updated: Dec 15, 2020

 Why does private media feel more fulfilling than regular platforms?

 The beauty of private media is the ability to keep content for yourself.
 You can accumulate any sort of photos without regard for aesthetics.
-You can write journal entries and captions without filter and infuse your rawest, most vulnerable emotions into these pieces.
+You can write journal entries and captions without filter.
+You can infuse your rawest, most vulnerable emotions into these pieces.
 The privacy level of private media allows you to be your most authentic self and ensures that this is all for you.

 That being said, moments aren’t always something that need to be kept completely to ourselves.
 Our lives and memories involve people, who oftentimes feel the same nostalgia over shared moments.
 Private media functions allow you to be selective and hand pick who is involved in viewing your content.
 This increases the quality of interactions and opens way for reminiscent conversations.
 By sharing content with relevant people, connection becomes a priority.